-- Distinguished Student Scholarship (four-year renewable 08-09 and previous) - Presidential Student Scholarship (four-year renewable) - Superior Student Scholarship (four-year renewable) - Collegiate Student Scholarship (four-year renewable) - Dean's List Award (three-year renewable) - Community Scholarship (recommended by Leander Independent School District) - Musical Scholarships (contact the music department) - Business Scholarship (determined by department) - Biology Scholarship (determined by department) - Behavioral Sciences Scholarship (determined by department) - Education Scholarship (determined by department) - Alumni Award (determined by department) - Teacher Education Assistance for College and Higher Education Grant (TEACH) - Alternative Loan Programs (contact SFS for details) - Federal Direct PLUS Loan (Parent Loan for Dependent Undergraduate or Student Loan for Graduate) - Federal Direct Unsubsidized Stafford Loan
+- Dean's List Award (three-year renewable) - Community Scholarship (recommended by Leander Independent School District) - Musical Scholarships (contact the music department) - Business Scholarship (determined by department) - Biology Scholarship (determined by department) - Behavioral Sciences Scholarship (determined by department) - Education Scholarship (determined by department) - Alumni Award (determined by department) - Teacher Education Assistance for College and Higher Education Grant (TEACH) - Alternative Loan Programs (contact SFS for details)

 Permanent endowments and trusts are established by generous donors and designated for the benefit of Concordia's students and faculty.
 Endowment earnings are used to fund scholarships and general grants.
+If a student's institutional aid (scholarship or grant) is funded be an endowment, they will be required to write thank you notes to their donor, as well as, attend the scholarship luncheon in the Fall.
 For a list of, or to set up a named scholarship, contact the University's Vice President for Advancement.